‘Womanizing’ Tortoise Set Free Into The Wild After His Libido Single-Handedly Saved Species From Extinction

 As CNN reported, scientists have credited the “womanizing” tortoise named Diego with the survival of fellow giant tortoises on the island of Espanola in the Galapagos Islands.
 Diego had been shipped over from the San Diego Zoo as part of a program to breed the animals, and he brought incredible results.

 As the report noted, there were just two males and 12 females of the species left at the time Diego was brought to the island.
-But Diego was so busy and fertile that the population has now jumped to more than 2,000.
+But Diego was so procreative that the population has now jumped to more than 2,000.
 The 100-year-old tortoise is directly responsible for 40 percent of the total population, the Galapagos National Parks service said.

 The report noted that Diego is credited with single-handedly saving his species from extinction, and now has earned his release back into the wild.